root27/go-mongodb/README.md

-## Go Package to load url from env and connect MongoDB
+## Go MongoDB

+---

+### Description

+This is a simple package to connect to a MongoDB database.

 ### Usage